-Gherson offers services that cover the full spectrum of UK immigration categories, including (but not limited to) advice on UK visit visas and the Points-Based System (Tier 1, Tier 2, Tier 4 and Tier 5) as well as spouse, fiancé, cohabitating partners applications, Elderly dependant relatives, exceptional applications, EU applications and immigration appeals.
+Gherson offers services that cover the full spectrum of UK immigration categories, including (but not limited to) advice on UK visit visas and the Points-Based System (Tier 1, Skilled Worker and Intra Company Transfer Worker, Student, and Temporary Worker routes) as well as spouse, fiancé and cohabitating partners’ applications, Elderly dependant relatives, exceptional applications, EU applications and immigration appeals.

 There are a number of different options available to those looking to work in the UK, depending on their circumstances.

-Tier 2 of the Points-Based System offers employers the opportunity to sponsor skilled migrants to work in the UK.
-Tier 2 visas require the company sponsoring the migrant to have a valid sponsor licence.
+The Skilled Worker and Intra Company Worker routes of the Points-Based System offer employers the opportunity to sponsor skilled migrants to work in the UK.
+These visa routes require the company sponsoring the migrant to have a valid sponsor licence.
 The rules for sponsor licences are technical and can be difficult to navigate.
 Gherson can offer bespoke advice for companies looking to hire migrant workers – please contact us for further information.

 Individuals who are Commonwealth citizens and can prove that one of their grandparents was born in the UK can come to work in the UK under the UK Ancestry visa, providing they satisfy a number of requirements.